reisenberger/architecture-center/docs/guide/design-principles/minimize-coordination.md

 **Use MapReduce or other parallel, distributed algorithms.** A MapReduce job splits work into independent tasks that can be performed by multiple nodes working in parallel.

+**Use leader election** for operations that do require coordination.
+In cases where you need to coordinate operations, make sure the coordinator does not become a single point of failure in the application.
+Using the [Leader Election pattern][leader-election], one instance is the leader at any time, and acts as the coordinator.
+If the leader fails, a new instance is elected to be the leader.

 <!-- links -->

 [compensating-transaction]: ../../patterns/compensating-transaction.md
+[leader-election]: ../../patterns/leader-election.md
 [sas-pattern]: ../../patterns/scheduler-agent-supervisor.md